 The coordinator is someone who is able to easily communicate with various people within the club.
 Someone who fully supports the club's dual career vision.
 He or she must be able to empathize with the players and be easily approachable.
-This person must have a certain number of hours per week to take measurements of organize / provide workshops for the different stakeholders (athletes, coaches, parents).
+This person must be available for a certain number of hours per week to take measurements of / organise / provide workshops for the different stakeholders (athletes, coaches, parents).

 Step-by-step plan for the coordinator

-As a coordinator it’s your first job to create a Dual Career Support Service team within the club.
+As a coordinator your first job is to create a Dual Career Club Management team within the club.
 It is important to surround yourself with different people who all agree on the importance of dual careers.
-Moreover, it is valuable to include different people in this team, to have a broad overview of the stakeholders.
+Moreover, it is valuable to include various people in this team to have a broad representation of the different stakeholders.

 Try to make a list of people who would be valuable for this team.
 This could range from someone from the board, the captain of the first team, a coach, a parent, or different experts.

-Contact all these people, explain the idea of the dual career programme and ask if they want to play a part in it.
+Contact all these people, explain the idea of the dual career programme and invite them to take part in it.

 Plan a first meeting: